 Seabed mining in Namibia is not a new commercial activity.
-For over 25 years, the marine diamond mining industry has co-existed in the same marine ecosystem as the fishing sector, allowing for both industries to become major economic contributors.
+Although current marine mining activity does not directly overlap spatially with operations of the commercial fishing sector, both industries have co-existed in the same marine ecosystem for over 25 years, allowing for both industries to become major economic contributors.

 To ensure their co-existence can continue and their environmental impact is kept to a minimum, both the marine diamond and fishing industries are monitored and managed.
 The same approach should also be considered for the marine phosphate mining in Namibia, which has a comparatively smaller footprint in the marine ecosystem and will not encroach on any of the commercial activities in the marine space.